Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Open-source wealth management software for tracking investment portfoliosDesplegar

-Gitea es una plataforma de alojamiento de Git ligera y de código abiertoDesplegar
+Gitea es una plataforma de alojamiento Git ligera y de código abierto.Desplegar

 GitLab es una plataforma DevOps completa para la gestión de repositorios Git y CI/CDDesplegar